tmkim/dank_bank/DEVLOG.md

     First let's clean up our backend and set up our tables ++ Image table set up (name, file, desc -- file is reference to S3 file) ++ Mock upload handles multiple images + descriptions

+    Next, we add our upload component to our Create Modal ++ Restructured upload to pass file info up to create modal ++ Added logic in CM to handle file selection + descriptions ++ Updated handleSubmit to POST images to s3 only after the rest of the form is validated